-The School's contributions to the Plan totaled \$123,046 for the fiscal year ended June 30, 2023.
+The School's contributions to the Plan totaled \$137,459 for the fiscal year ended June 30, 2024.

 Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions.
-At June 30, 2023, the School reported a liability of \$1,074,133 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2022.
-The School's proportionate share of the net pension liability was based on the School's 2021-22 fiscal year contributions relative to the total 2021-22 fiscal year contributions of all participating members.
-At June 30, 2022, the School's proportionate share was .002886835 percent, which was an increase of .000357680 percent from its proportionate share measured as of June 30, 2021.
+At June 30, 2024, the School reported a liability of \$1,019,196 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2023, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2023.
+The

-A Charter School and Component Unit of the District School Board of Pasco County, Florida NOTES TO FINANCIAL STATEMENTS June 30, 2023
+A Charter School and Component Unit of the District School Board of Pasco County, Florida NOTES TO FINANCIAL STATEMENTS June 30, 2024